As an Amazon Associate I earn from qualifying purchases. Click for details.

-There are believers and skeptics.
-You’ll also meet psychics, and those who want hard proof – or at least electronic evidence – before they’ll take any ghost story seriously.
+Some ghost hunters insist on physical evidence they can’t debunk.
+They want hard proof – or at least solid, independent, electronic evidence – before they’ll take any ghost story seriously.

 And so on.

-I respect team members who focus on their psychic responses to ghostly energy and spiritual impressions.
-Many – but not all – avoid learning anything at all about the site.
+Many ghost hunters – but not all – avoid learning anything at all about the haunted site.

 They feel their impressions are more credible (to themselves and others) when they can say “there was no way I could know about [whatever they perceived].”

-In most cases, I believe that’s a personal matter.
-It affirms – to the researcher – that what he or she experiences is real.
+It affirms – to the paranormal researcher – that what they experienced is real.

-At the other extreme, some people (including me) want to know every possible detail about the site, its history, its geography, and its ghost stories.
+Some people (including me) want to know every possible detail about the site:

-I’m impressed when something quirky turns out to be true.
-I’m even more excited when we glean information that no one else had discovered, up to that point.
+I’m impressed when something weird in a ghost story turns out to be true.
+I’m even more excited when we glean supporting information that no one else had discovered, up to that point.